-ENGL 240 Mythology (\$) 3 credits.
-3 hours.
-(Lecture 3 hours.)
+ENGL 240 Mythology (\$)

 The origins, purposes, and meanings of myth in past and present human experiences as seen through mythological stories and characters.

 ENGL 242 The Bible as Literature

 Selected passages from Old and New Testaments as illustrations of different types of literature (stories, drama, poetry).
 Analysis of the literary qualities of the